elunna/nerfhack-changelog/README.md

 * This ports the updated and enlarged levels for Vlad's from EvilHack (except for the caverns which will come later).
 * Some flair was added to the levels to further torture players.
 * To make this a strategic nightmare, lots of iron bars and small niches were added that act as prisons.
 In these prisons are placed the most annoying gazing and ranged monsters to distract the player while vampires flank them from all sides.
+* All levels of Vlad's Tower are fully lit.

 ### Sokoban